Develop the skills and confidence to perform and evaluate quality needs assessments to inform response efforts in humanitarian &development

 Total: 21 hours

-The programme will be run over a two-week period, between 28 June and 8 July 2021.
+The programme will be run over a two-week period, between 7th and 17th February 2022.
 Facilitated sessions will be delivered on (Mondays and Thursdays) to allow time for collaborative work and self-study.
-The live sessions will be hosted at 13:30 - 17:00 British Summer Time (BTS) / GMT+1 on:
+The live sessions will be hosted at 13:30 - 17:00 UK time (GMT) on:

 Where is it hosted?

 The live online sessions are hosted on Zoom.
 We recommend joining via the Zoom app.
 Participants may join the training via a browser, although the browser offers limited access to some of the interactive features of the training.

 Participants will be expected to have a stable internet connection and to actively participate in all facilitated sessions.